|Location:||11-km From Ajmer, Rajasthan|

 |Significance:||Houses The Only Brahma Temple In India.|

-Pushkar is a small, mellow town with no vehicle traffic on the main street.
-There are over 400 temples in Pushkar.
+Pushkar or Puskar is a small, mellow town with no vehicle traffic on the main street.
+There are over 400 temples in Pushkar city.
 Some of the important temples are dedicated to Brahma, Raghunath, Varaha, Savitri ,and Gayatri.
 It is famous for the Camel Fair, which takes place here in Oct/Nov.
 Alcohol and meat are supposed to be banned here.
-Pushkar is on the edge of the Rajasthan desert, ten km northwest of Ajmer, 400 km southwest of Ajmer, 400 km southwest of Delhi, and 145 km southwest of Jaipur.
+Pushkar is on the edge of the Rajasthan desert, 10 km northwest of Ajmer, 400 km southwest of Ajmer, 400 km southwest of Delhi, and 145 km southwest of Jaipur.

 It is said that Lord Brahma's lotus flower fell in three separate places in the Pushkar area, and water came from the ground at each place.
 They are located within a radius of six miles.
 Senior Pushkar, where the hotels are located, is considered the most holy place, because the lotus fell here first.
 Middle Pushkar is 3 km down the road and has a small Hanuman temple and a 200-year-old banyan tree.
 New (Junior) Pushkar, 3 km further north, has a small Krishna temple.
 As Brahma threw the pushpa (flower) with his kar (hand), so the place received the name Pushkar.